DarkBones/darkbones.dev/content/posts/rag-how-i-made-my-2nd-brain-talk-back/index.md

 Finally, run this command to run *darkrag*:

 ```
-docker run -p 8004:8004 --env-file [path-to-your-env-file] your_dockerhub_username/darkrag:latest
+docker run -p 8004:8004 --env-file [path-to-your-env-file] darkbones/darkrag:latest

+docker run --rm \
+  --network=ai-network
+  --name=darkrag
+  -v /mnt/SnapIgnore/AI/knowledge:/data
+  -p 8004:8004
 ```

 Just remember to replace `[path-to-your-env-file]` with the actual path to your `.env` file you created above.
+If you prefer, you can also provide the environment variables in the `docker-run` command directly if you prefer that over using an `.env` file.

 ### Setting up n8n